-These efforts are continuing at such a good pace, that we are willing to say that eventually Franklin will be noted for this battle, and not as a suburb of Nashville, despite the last one hundred and fifty years which has seen the town try to forget and not preserve.
-But that is changing.
+Preservation efforts are ongoing, and eventually Franklin will be noted for this battle, and not as a suburb of Nashville, despite the last one hundred and fifty years which has seen the town try to forget and not preserve.
 And it is remarkable to see that in a town built out and over the battlefield for decades, that plot by plot a battlefield, an important battlefield in american history, is being reclaimed.

 The defeat of John Bell Hood's Confederate troops in this charge into Franklin was such a terrible setback, with loss of six generals, a large number of commanders, and over 6,000 men, about 20% of his entire force, that the town decided to forget and not commemorate it over the years.
 It built houses, and commercial strip malls, golf courses, et all, over the earthworks of the Union troops who repelled the advance, again and again, handing those troops their defeat.
 There were a few gems in town that commemorated the event, including the Carter House in the center of the battle, and the Carnton Plantation on the East Flank, which, in 1864, had served as a staging area and later hospital for the troops.
 However, for the majority of the battleground, it became a plot by plot buildout over more than one hundred years.

-However, that is now beginning to change, and change quicker than most would have thought.
 In many Civil War quarters, they had given in to the thought that the Battle of Franklin ground was lost to development.
-But now, a 112 acre plot, directly north of the Carnton Plantation, has been bought and is now in development as a battlefield park, and other plots of ground near the Carter House, including the ground of the Carter Cotton Gin, the focal point of many during the battle, are being preserved as well.
+But now, a 112 acre plot, directly north of the Carnton Plantation, has been bought and is now in development as a battlefield park, and other plots of ground near the Carter House, including the ground of the Carter Cotton Gin, the focal point of many during the battle, are being preserved as well in a twenty acre Carter Hill Battlefield Park, with new visitor center and museum in the planning stages.
 Preservation groups like the local Franklin's Charge, as well as others, and the national Civil War Trust, have been accumulating the acreage one plot at a time.

 1. Visit the Carter House and Lotz House.
 These two homes are just across Columbia Avenue from the other.
 The tours of these homes, as well as some further battle walks that you can get from there at some times of the year, will provide the best glimpse of what happened in the central battle area in 1864.
 There are bullet holes in more than a few places at the Carter House.
 These tours are not cheap, $15 per for Carter and $10 for Lotz, but you can get a $30 for all three, including Carnton, pass.